Asabeneh/30-Days-Of-JavaScript/02_Day/02_day_data_types.md

 console.log(string.match(pattern))   // ["love", "love", "love"]
 ```

 Let us extract numbers from text using regular expression.
-This is not regular expression section, no panic.
+This is not regular expression section, no panic, we will cover regular expression in other section.

 ```js
 let txt = 'In 2019, I run 30 Days of Python.
 Now, in 2020 I super exited to start this challenge'